 »» Evaluate the potential benefits of and State interest in local floodgates and control structures, as they relate to facilities of the SPFC in and around Stockton, and contribute to achieving an urban level of flood protection.

 The Draft 2017 Central Valley Flood Protection Plan now includes upgrading both SPFC and “appurtenant” non-SPFC levees in the Stockton area in the “urban portfolio” of projects.
-However, funding for the $803 million project will need to come from other bonds.
-Governor Brown has proposed to allocate $65 million in Proposition 1 funds for flood control in urban areas in the Delta, but that is the entire amount allocated in Prop 1 for urban flood control, and is likely also needed for emergency repairs.
+However, funding for the non-federal share of the project will need to come from other bonds.